 I am a historian of Modern South Asia, with a broad interest in the social and cultural history of colonial India in the nineteenth and twentieth centuries.
 I am particularly interested in gender, the body and its practices, and visual culture.

 In 2016 I was awarded a PhD in History from the University of Cambridge, with a dissertation on the global connections of the Indian princely state of Baroda (“Baroda, the British empire and the world, c.
 1875–1939”).
-After my PhD, I held a visiting fellowship at the Centre for the Study of Developing Societies (CSDS), New Delhi, with funding from the Max Weber Foundation.
+After my PhD, I held a postdoctoral fellowship at the Centre for the Study of Developing Societies (CSDS), New Delhi, as a member of the M. S. Merian–R. Tagore International Centre of Advanced Studies: Metamorphoses of the Political (ICAS:MP).
 In 2017, I obtained a Juan de la Cierva Fellowship from the Government of Spain.

 As a Juan de la Cierva Fellow, I am a member of the Department of Humanities at Universitat Pompeu Fabra, Barcelona.
 Besides doing research, I teach modern global history at the undergraduate and graduate levels and I co-convene the seminar of the Research Group on Empires, Metropolises and Extra-European Societies (GRIMSE).

 Last updated: 15 October 2018.